Christopher Duntsch: Other hospitals

 When Duntsch applied for privileges at Methodist Hospital in Dallas, the hospital queried the NPDB.
-Soon afterward, he severely maimed Jeff Glidewell after mistaking part of his neck muscle for a tumor during a routine cervical fusion, severing one of his vocal cords, cutting a hole in his esophagus and slicing an artery.
+Soon afterward, he severely maimed Jeff Glidewell after mistaking part of his neck muscle for a tumor during a routine cervical fusion, severing one of his vocal cords, cutting a hole in his esophagus, and slicing an artery.
 Duntsch stuffed a surgical sponge in Glidewell's throat to stanch the bleeding.
 However, he closed Glidewell with the sponge in place despite others in the operating room warning him about it.
 The sponge triggered a severe blood-borne infection that caused Glidewell to become septic.
 When other doctors discovered the sponge, Duntsch refused to return to help remove it.

-After several days, Kirby was brought in to repair the damage and later described what he found after opening Glidewell back up as the work of a "crazed maniac".
-He later told Glidewell that it was clear Duntsch had tried to kill him.
+After several days, Kirby was brought in to repair the damage.
+He later described what he found after opening Glidewell back up as the work of a "crazed maniac".
+He later told Glidewell that it was clear Duntsch tried to kill him.
 Glidewell was left with only one vocal cord, permanent damage to his esophagus and partial paralysis on his left side.
 Kirby claimed that it looked as if Duntsch had tried to decapitate Glidewell and contended that such a botched surgery "has not happened in the United States of America" before.
-Glidewell was reportedly still suffering the ill effects of Duntsch's operation years later and has undergone more than 50 procedures to correct the damage.
-At one point, he was only able to eat small bites of food at one time.
-He proved to be Duntsch's last surgery; University General pushed him out soon afterward.
+Glidewell was reportedly still suffering the ill effects of Duntsch's operation years later and has undergone more than fifty procedures to correct the damage.
+At one point, he could only eat small bites of food.
+He proved to be Duntsch's last patient; University General pushed him out soon afterward.